deliverybot/deliverybot.github.io/docs/self-hosting.md

 ---
 layout: page
-title: Self Hosting
+title: Self hosting
 ---

-# Self Hosting
+# Self hosting

 Deliverybot can be deployed as a GitHub app on your own infrastructure.